 SSL certificates enable website messages to be sent using the https protocol.

-It’s not just ecommerce sites that need SSL.
-Any site that provides contact forms, forums, comments and feedback, really need it too.
+It’s not just eCommerce sites that need SSL.
+Any site that provides contact forms, forums, comments, and feedback, really needs it too.

 An SSL certificate installed on your website will encrypt this data so that it is much, much harder to see.

 Web browsers are now playing their part by warning website users if they are visiting a non-secure page.
 Furthermore, search engines (notably Google), are giving a slight ranking bias to pages that support SSL.

 Use SSL to ensure your internet traffic is safe from snoopers!

 Do I need to pay for an SSL certificate?

 Often, the answer is ‘no’.
 Many web hosts offer free SSL certificates to their customers.
 Some, though, still see it as a revenue-generating opportunity and will charge anything from £50 per year upwards.